bradtaniguchi/IMSRoomRenter/NOTES.md

 Database gets checked twice every time the databse needs to be updated.
 Fix this so It only is checked one time.

+BUG5: [1/??/16]
+Critical bug where program locks and is unable to updated.
+Potential causes are SAME entry into the database due to hangup on the popups.
+Solution is to remove clarification popups from logins and logouts. to many users did not use these popups, and thus created crashes.
+Unless I can create popups that run externally.